 Visit this Palm Desert park for a pet-friendly good time.

 Open to the public when classes are out, this park includes open fields and a tot lot.

 View an interactive map and learn more about Palm Desert parks on the City of Palm Desert's government website.

 Parks & Monuments

-Once you’ve explored Palm Desert’s parks, take a trip outside the city to nearby state and national parks like the stunning Santa Rosa and San Jacinto Mountains National Monument, located on the south end of the Coachella Valley, where you’ll find one of the steepest mountains in the world.
+Once you’ve explored Palm Desert’s parks, take a trip outside the city to nearby state and national parks like the stunning Santa Rosa and San Jacinto Mountains National Monument, located on the south side of the Coachella Valley, where you’ll find one of the steepest mountains in the world.

-No visit to the Palm Springs area is complete without a tour of the Joshua Tree National Park, full of gold mining history, 19th century homesteads and of course plenty of distinctive Joshua trees.
+No visit to the Palm Springs area is complete without a tour of the Joshua Tree National Park, full of gold mining history, 19th century homesteads and, of course, plenty of distinctive Joshua trees.